List of cases affected by the Kho Jabing case: The acquittal of Ilechukwu Uchechukwu Chukwudi (2 August 2017)

 On 2 August 2017, for the first time, the Court of Appeal ordered a review of its previous decision from 2015 regarding the case of a convicted drug trafficker who was pending the mandatory capital punishment in Singapore, which resulted in his acquittal upon the review of his case.

 The case was about a Nigerian man named Ilechukwu Uchechukwu Chukwudi, who, at age 25, came to Singapore on 13 November 2011 to purchase laptops to sell back home in Nigeria.
-In Ilechukwu's account, he said that he was told by a childhood friend to pass a black suitcase to the friend's Singaorean contact, which Ilechukwu did by passing it to Hamidah bte Awang, a 45-year-old Singaporean woman.
+In Ilechukwu's account, he said that he was told by a childhood friend to pass a black suitcase to the friend's Singaporean contact, which Ilechukwu did by passing it to Hamidah binte Awang, a 45-year-old Singaporean woman.
 Ilechukwu was arrested in a Chinatown hotel the next day when nearly 2 kg of methamphetamine were found in the suitcase during Hamidah's arrest at the Woodlands Checkpoint.
 Both Ilechukwu and Hamidah were tried in the High Court together for drug trafficking, but on 5 November 2014, only Hamidah was found guilty while Ilechukwu was acquitted of the crime, as the trial judge, High Court judge Lee Seiu Kin, accepted that Ilechukwu did not know that the suitcase contained drugs.
 Nearly a year later, on 16 October 2015, 49-year-old Hamidah, who was certified to be a drug courier and had substantively assisted the Central Narcotics Bureau in disrupting drug trafficking activities from in and/or out Singapore, was sentenced to life in prison, with her life sentence backdated to the date of her arrest (13 November 2011).
 She was not caned since caning is not allowed for women under Singapore law.